See how we are adapting to your needs during the COVID-19 Pandemic

 If you currently have any COVID symptoms OR have been exposed to a known positive person within a 6 foot proximity for more than 15 minutes then you cannot schedule for testing.
 You are required to have testing performed on a walk-in basis only.
 If you are completely asymptomatic you can schedule with a provider to be tested.
 Please note, if you schedule for testing and present to the clinic screening station with any of the symptoms of COVID, you will be redirected to the walk-in clinic.

-How long do you have to wait after believing you’ve been exposed to COVID-19 before being tested?
 You should be tested immediately if you start experiencing any symptoms.
 It can take anywhere between 5-21 days for someone to become infected once exposed.
 We recommend waiting 5-7 days before having the nasal swab test performed and at least 14 days before being tested for COVID-19 antibodies.

 My PCR Nasal swab test is PENDING or is POSITIVE , what do I do now?